goharbor/website/docs/working-with-projects/working-with-images/pulling-pushing-images.md

 ```

 {{< important >}}
-Harbor supports content trust through Cosign and Notary.
+Harbor supports content trust through Cosign and Notation.
 If you have enforced content trust in your project, you will not be able to pull an unsigned image.
 Read more about [implementing content trust](../../project-configuration/implementing-content-trust/).
 {{< /important >}}

 ## Pushing Images